hpssjellis/particle.io-photon-high-school-robotics/a06-web-app/README.md

 https://build.phonegap.com

-1. New App, copy your github URL Build your app and test it.
+1. New App, copy your github URL, Build your app, use the QR-code to download, install and test it on an Android phone (Or pay the $100 to Apple to test an IOs App)